 Like the Foxtrot Deposit, the Deep Fox REE prospect occurs in the Fox Harbour volcanic belt, is hosted by peralkaline felsic volcanic rocks and dips 70-90° towards the north.
-Fifteen drill holes at Deep Fox, three with assays (2017) and twelve currently with assays pending, indicate high CREE grades and significant widths both underground and on surface.
+Twenty three drill holes at Deep Fox indicate high CREE grades and significant widths both underground and on surface.
 These are similar to or higher than those found at Foxtrot.